jhron/habptest1/README.md

 ## 🔄 How It Works

-1. **Start Time**: Climate automatically starts at configured time if battery is sufficient and mode is active
+1. **Start Time**: Climate automatically starts at configured time if battery is sufficient and auto start mode is enabled
-2. **End Time**: Climate stops at configured end time if automatic off switch is enabled
+2. **End Time**: Climate stops at configured end time if auto end mode is enabled
 3. **Battery Protection**: Climate stops immediately if battery drops to the battery limit
-4. **Manual Override**: If climate is turned off manually or automatically after 30 min, it restarts after delay
+4. **Manual Override**: If climate is turned off manually, it restarts after delay if auto start mode is still active
-5. **Smart Recovery**: After delay, climate restarts if conditions are still met
+5. **Smart Recovery**: After delay, climate restarts if conditions are still met and auto start mode is active

 ## 📝 License